UK Government deceit: overclaiming the reduction in UK CO2 emissions

-The UK Government persistently claims it has achieved a fall in CO2 emissions of over 40% since 1990, but the real fall is only about 11%.
+The UK Government persistently claims it has achieved a fall in UK CO2 emissions of over 40% since 1990, but the real fall is only about 11%.

 How does the UK Government get its figures?